 In addition to his award-winning instruction in political science and history David has received the Mohawk Valley Community College’s “Excellence in Faculty Service Award” and the State University of New York’s “Chancellor’s Award for Faculty Service” which both recognized his outstanding work at Mohawk Valley Community College as Coordinator of Professional Enrichment and Development, head of college governance as Chair of the College Senate, and Chair of the Political Outreach Committee of the MVCC Professional Association.

-David has also been honored locally in Utica as a “Hometown Hero” by a major network television station for his recovery from a traumatic bicycling accident he experienced while training for a biathlon, and his subsequent athletic achievements in distance running.
+David has also been honored locally in Utica, NY as a “Hometown Hero” by a major network television station for his recovery from a traumatic bicycling accident he experienced while training for a biathlon, and his subsequent athletic achievements in distance running.

 Nationally he has been recognized as a recipient of the “Exemplar Award” by the North American Council for Staff, Program, and Organizational Development (NCSPOD) for his work in developing MVCC’s culture of employee enrichment and professional development, as well as for his contributions delivering presentations to colleagues throughout Canada and the United States on pedagogical issues, motivation, and leadership.